alwaysakki18/Movies-Data-Analysis-with-SQL/README.md

 ## 📂 Dataset Description
 The `/data` folder contains the dataset used for this project:

-- **Boxoffice_Fact.csv** → Contains movie-wise box office performance data including budget, worldwide collection, and OTT platform.
+- **Boxoffice_Fact.csv** → Contains movie-wise box office performance data, including budget, worldwide collection, and OTT platform.
 - **Director_dim.csv** → List of directors with their unique IDs.
 - **Language_dim.csv** → List of languages with their unique IDs.
 - **Genere_dim.csv** → List of genres with their unique IDs.